 David suddenly bursts out with the phrase, “Damn your shield! / And damn my sling! but I’ll not yield.”
 Although it looks like he will be defeated, he refuses to give up.
 As was mentioned in the introduction, David also carries a staff.
 It is referred to in the poem as being made of “Mamre oak.”
 This wood comes from an ancient tree which is said to mark the place where Abraham entertained the three angels.
 David expects the staff to have some power.
 It should be blessed by and imbued with the power of God.

 It is further described as being “A knotted” staff, belonging to a simple shepherd.
 It has not been used for any greater feat than breaking the skulls of wolves and foxes.
 These would be the predators the came to prey on sheep belonging to David’s father, Jesse.
 Every time it seems as if David might have the upper hand, the speaker returns his readers to reality.

 To rout; but David, calm and brave,

 (God’s eyes are dim, His ears are shut.)

 Goliath is not intimidated by either David’s actions or his speech.
 He laughs loudly.
-It is a terrifying noise which can “scatter chariots” like “chaff,” or worthless things.
+It is a terrifying noise that can “scatter chariots” like “chaff,” or worthless things.
 They are made to “rout,” or retreat in a disorderly fashion.
-All run from Goliath, especially when he appears to be in a good humour.
+All run from Goliath, especially when he appears to be in good humor.
 All except for David.

 The speaker continues the narrative with the word “oh!,” spoken in horror and disappointment.
 God did not think to help David.
 His eyes were “dim” and his “ears…shut.”
 He had no desire to intervene on the boy’s behalf.